danny-avila/LibreChat/docs/install/configuration/ai_endpoints.md

           "dolphin-mixtral",
           "mistral-openorca"
           ]
-        fetch: false # fetching list of models is not supported
+      # fetching list of models is supported but the `name` field must start
+      # with `ollama` (case-insensitive), as it does in this example.
+        fetch: true
       titleConvo: true
       titleModel: "current_model"
       summarize: false